reubenscratton/oaknut/docs/index.md

 projects `.build/<platform>/<config>` subdirectory.

-## IDE support
-Oaknut is not tied to any particular IDE, instead there are special make commands which generate project files for several major IDEs:

-- XCode `make xcode`
-- CLion `make cmake`
-- (more coming soon)

 ## Design notes

 Oaknut is extremely lightweight.
 The whole source code is compiled into each app.
-It may switch to a precompiled library form at a later date but at this early stage it's convenient to work with this way.
+It may switch to a precompiled library form at a later date but at this early stage it's convenient to work with in source form.

 #### Threading
-Oaknut apps are based on a simple event model.
-The application implements `App::main()` whose job is to set a root ViewController on the global Window object.
-After that everything happens in event handlers or on background threads.
-All drawing is done via OpenGL on the primary/main thread.
+Oaknut apps have a simple thread model.
+The application implements `App::main()` whose job is to set a root `ViewController` on the application `Window` object.

-Oaknut offers no way to directly create background threads.
-Downloading is performed by background system threads (see `URLRequest`) but you may add code to process that data on the background thread as it is downloaded.

-Instead of threads Oaknut offers 'queues', one of which may execute on one or many background threads, or none at all (i.e. on the main thread!)
-Obviously that last thing is less than desirable and is only likely to happen on the web if web workers are disabled.
+All UI rendering is done through OpenGL on the primary/main thread.

+Owing to the limitation of current web standards there is no general purpose threading API such as pthreads, but instead we've borrowed the web's `Worker` concept.
+So we do have background processing, just no shared memory.
+Workers are conceptually similar to out-of-process services, you send them work to do and results are received back.

+NB: On non-web platforms any custom downloading code, e.g. JSON processing etc, runs on the background OS threads performing the HTTP request (see `URLRequest`).